Forgiveness is an essential component to infidelity recovery.

 If you are the cheater, or you are the victim who has been cheated on, with the ‘right effort’ you can have a loving, respectful, and long-lasting relationship.

-TAKE THE QUIZ to see if your partner deserve to be forgiven?
+TAKE THE QUIZ to see if your partner deserves to be forgiven?

 Forgiveness is dynamic between two people.
 As such, not every person is entitled to be forgiven for their relationship sins.

-Take this CONFIDENTIAL QUIZ (no email necessary) and get immediate results to see if your partner who cheated on you has earned the right to be forgiven.
+Take this CONFIDENTIAL QUIZ and get immediate results to see if your partner who cheated on you has earned the right to be forgiven.

 Your score for, Should You Forgive a Cheating Partner?
 Quiz… what it means to you… and what you should do next.